isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 In this tutorial, a standard :class:`argparse.ArgumentParser` is instantiated and given the script-specific ``--size`` argument, as well as the arguments ``--height`` and ``--width``.
-The latter are ingested by :class:`~omni.isaac.kit.SimulationApp`.
+The latter are ingested by :class:`~isaacsim.simulation_app.SimulationApp`.

 The argument ``--size`` is not used by :class:`~app.AppLauncher`, but will merge seamlessly with the :class:`~app.AppLauncher` interface.
 In-script arguments can be merged with the